Have you ever wondered why the things that evoke the most passion or emotion in us, are usually four letter words.

 This is debt that is not all bad and not all good!

-This is debt that will not attract any tax relief, but is used to purchase appreciating assets, for example the family home.
+This is debt that will not attract any tax relief, but is used to invest in appreciating assets, for example the family home.

 As alluded to above, most of our industry peers and analysts tend to put all debt into one of two categories, good debt and bad debt, where the family home is considered bad debt.